St. Peter's Vestry

 Janet Kim

 Around 2006, we were looking for a church home that would welcome our family and give our daughter a place to learn and grow with a church community.
 We found ourselves at St Peter's Episcopal Church and immediately discovered it is what we had imagined.
 Many years later, our daughter (Ashlyn) has grown up and started college in Portland and it made me realize that I have more time now to perhaps do things I was unable to do when we were busy shuttling her to all her activities.
 So, now seems the right time to join the vestry and see what contributions I may be able to make to continue the progress of our church into the future.
 Hopefully, a future where Covid will be discussed in the past-tense and we will be able to celebrate Jesus and his teachings and be able to do together in one place again.
-I am currently working at a Electrical Distribution company as a accounting specialist and see retirement in my near future. |
+I am currently retired and looking forward to traveling and doing some volunteer work. |

 Stephanie Wright